+The world is warming very quickly, driven by the upward trend in greenhouse gas emissions.
 The global rise in temperature means that extreme weather events are more frequent and more severe, and populations across Europe are more affected by droughts and floods.
 According to the European Drought Observatory, around 60% of the EU and the UK were affected by drought in the summer of 2022.
 Record heatwaves due to climate change have dried up rivers across the continent and reduced water reserves to historic lows (Toreti et al., 2022).
 This affects both workers' perceptions and the functioning of businesses.
 There is an urgent call to reduce the negative impact of traditional corporate practices on planet Earth.